stfc/PSyclone/examples/gocean/eg6/README.md

 and one of the extraction libraries in lib/extract.
 The documentation assumes that lib/extract/netcdf is used.
 Instructions for those are are given in the corresponding subdirectories.
+To create and compile the example, modify the Makefile if required and type ``make``.

-PSyclone is invoked with the script ``extract_transform`` which will add extract regions about its invokes.
+PSyclone is invoked with the script ``extract_transform`` which will add extract regions around its invokes.

 ## Running
 When running the program, you should see: